Physical unclonable function: Optical PUFs

-Optical PUFs rely on a random optical multiple-scattering medium, which serves as a token.
+Optical Physically Unclonable Functions (OPUFs or O-PUFs) rely on a random optical multiple-scattering medium, which serves as a token.
 Optical PUFs offer a promising approach to developing entity authentication schemes that are robust against many of the aforementioned attacks.
 However, their security against emulation attacks can be ensured only in the case of quantum readout (see below), or when the database of challenge-response pairs is somehow encrypted.

 Optical PUFs can be made very easily: a varnish containing glitter, a metallic paint, or a frosted finish obtained by sandblasting a surface, for example, are practically impossible to clone.
 Their appearance changes depending on the point of view and the lighting.

-Authentication of an optical PUF requires a photographic acquisition to measure the luminosity of several of its parts and the comparison of this acquisition with another previously made from the same point of view.
-This acquisition must be supplemented by an additional acquisition either from another point of view, or under different lighting to verify that this results in a modification of the appearance of the PUF.
+Authentication of an optical PUF requires a photographic acquisition.
+This could be to measure the luminosity of several of its parts.
+Acquisitions are then compared to a database ID which is produced in the 'registration' stage.
+This acquisition can be supplemented by an additional acquisition either from another point of view, or under different lighting to verify that this results in a modification of the appearance of the PUF.

+Recent research has investigated methods to improve the robustness and longevity of optical PUFs under varying environmental conditions.
+One such approach involves the binarisation of optically acquired inputs to reduce the impact of noise and glare, thereby increasing the consistency of authentication results over time.

+A variety of figures of merit—such as uniqueness, reliability, and randomness—can be used to evaluate optical PUFs; however, because most electronic PUFs (E-PUFs) are independent and identically distributed (IID), their metrics tend to rely on mean-based assumptions.
+Optical PUFs often violate these assumptions, so care must be taken when interpreting metrics like reliability.
+A Python-based toolkit, pyopticalpuf, has been developed to facilitate more standardised and reproducible evaluation of optically imaged PUFs, and is publicly available on GitHub.

 This can be done with a smartphone, without additional equipment, using optical means to determine the position in which the smartphone is in relation to the PUF.